grandeurdev/arduino-sdk/README.md

 That's where the problem arose.
 You are a hardware startup, after all, that builds amazing electronics technology.
 But here you got to deal with a few more things as well.
 You have to build your app and figure out how to establish its communication with your hardware.
 You may decide to hire more engineers.
 But do you know how much of them will you have to hire?
 To give you a perspective, you generally need 8+ engineers just to do the server-end, like one to figure out your networking, one to design and manage your database, one to develop your API (the interface layer between your users and devices), about four for building your SDKs (one for each platform android, ios, web, and hardware) and then when you start scaling up a bit, one DevOps engineer.
 This makes it a package of $8000+ just to figure out the backend of your system and you haven't even validated your product yet.
 This turns out exhausting for your business.
 You have hit a concrete wall with no idea what to do about it.

 Then one day the sun of fate shown.
-You came across a platform that goes by the name of Grandeur Cloud.
+You came across a platform that goes by the name of Grandeur.
 You went through its [website][Grandeur Technologies] and discovered a perfectly fitting solution for all your headaches.
 You wanted a solution for authentication of your users, it has the Auth feature in it.
 You needed online file storage to store maybe the profile pictures of your users and other stuff, it comes with a storage builtin.
 You were in dire need of a scalable out-of-the-box database to store power consumption logs of your device to show your users graphs on their monthly/yearly savings, it provides a cloud datastore service.
 And the most important of these all, you needed a realtime communication bridge between your hardware and your apps, THANK GOD, its SDKs are available for all the stacks including Arduino, web, and mobile (both android and ios).

 So here you are giving it a shot.
-You simply [registered for the platform][Grandeur Cloud], created your first project, downloaded their SDKs and started connecting your devices and apps through Grandeur Cloud.
-You didn't even have to worry about the security of your users and devices, because the data on Grandeur Cloud is protected under standard security protocols.
+You simply [registered for the platform][Grandeur], created your first project, downloaded their SDKs and started connecting your devices and apps through Grandeur.
+You didn't even have to worry about the security of your users and devices, because the data on Grandeur is protected under standard security protocols.
 Each user and device in a project is limited in its scope.
 All you had to worry about was designing your product core and develop your business logic.
 And in a matter of weeks, your product was out in people's hands, your apps live on app stores.
 People loved what you built and you were getting live feedback on it.
 You could see how many people have paired with your devices.
 You made an early entry into the market and now adding a dent to the universe.

 By the way, that is the story of team SolDrive.
-Check out their [website][SolDrive] right now and explore how they are transforming the world with Grandeur Cloud.
+Check out their [website][SolDrive] right now and explore how they are transforming the world with Grandeur.

 ## Concepts

-In this subsection, we will explore the Grandeur Cloud platform in detail and see how it pulls it all off.
+In this subsection, we will explore the Grandeur platform in detail and see how it pulls it all off.
 So let's get started.

 ### Project

-A project is the first thing you need to create to start working with Grandeur Cloud.
+A project is the first thing you need to create to start working with Grandeur.
 A project is like a namespace, a completely isolated network of users and devices, along with separate file storage and a separate datastore.
 While you can create an unlimited number of projects, but no two projects can interact or share anything with one other.

 Each project is identified by a digital signature that we call the API key, just as your identification card or social security number identifies you as a citizen.
 To connect your apps or hardware to your project's network, this is what you need to provide to the SDKs.
-The API key is sent with every request to Grandeur Cloud and this is what defines the project of the request.
+The API key is sent with every request to Grandeur and this is what defines the project of the request.
 Check out the [SDK][SDK] section to read more about it.

 > ***NOTE***: Our pricing applies separately to each project.
 So you get a free tier on every project and pay for each separately for what you consume when you cross your resources limit.

 ### SDK

-Apollo is the API that exposes Grandeur Cloud to the outside world.
+Grandeur is the API that exposes Grandeur to the outside world.
 Our SDKs utilize this API and map each functionality to a function.
 We have tried our best to make the integration of our SDKs into your codebase simple.
 For example, while developing your web app, you simply need to drop in the link of JS SDK CDN in your codebase and you are done.
 We have developed our SDKs for each platform in coherence with each other so you could work and collaborate everywhere seamlessly.

-This is how they work: In every SDK, there is a global object aka. `apollo`.
-You can initialize your configurations (API Key and a couple of more stuff in case of hardware SDK) by calling `apollo.init()`.
+This is how they work: In every SDK, there is a global object aka. `grandeur`.
+You can initialize your configurations (API Key and a couple of more stuff in case of hardware SDK) by calling `grandeur.init()`.
 This returns you a reference to your whole project (in case of your app) or just to your device (in case of hardware because hardware scope is limited to the device itself).
 In **JS SDK**, you can interact with the authentication API, the device API, the file storage and the datastore API.
 In the case of **Arduino SDK** your scope is limited to just the device's namespace.
 Check out the [Authentication and Access][Authentication and Access] section to get more insight into how scope varies across the different platforms (app and hardware).

 ### User and Administrator

 This topic is about the relationship between you as an administrator and your users and the access scope of both.

-You aka. **the administrator** is an entity that creates, develops and maintains one or more [projects][Project] on Grandeur Cloud.
-The administrator has full authority over a project's resources (users, devices, files, and data) and can monitor and control all its projects from the [dashboard][Grandeur Cloud Dashboard].
+You aka. **the administrator** is an entity that creates, develops and maintains one or more [projects][Project] on Grandeur.
+The administrator has full authority over a project's resources (users, devices, files, and data) and can monitor and control all its projects from the [dashboard][Grandeur Dashboard].

 A **user** is an entity that uses your product.
 While you have full control over your project, a user of your product has access to his profile and delegated access limited to its device scope only.